The Logical Argument for God

-Thus, if we find a contradiction between two of Jesus’s statements, then God said two contradictory things, and that makes God, Jesus, or both false.
-Let us classify these contradictions as one of three contradictions: not-Jesus’s-saying, plausibly-transcribal, and serious.
+Thus, if we find a contradiction between two of Jesus's statements, then God said two contradictory things, and that makes God, Jesus, or both false.
+Let us classify these contradictions into three categories: not-Jesus's-saying, plausibly-transcribal, and serious.

-Another contradiction can be found when we ask, "who carried Jesus’s cross?"
-Was it Simon(Matthew 15:21, Mark 27:32, Luke 23:26) or Jesus?(John 19:17) Ignoring that it could have been Jesus at first, and then Simon, this discrepancy doesn’t come from the mouth of Jesus, but from the authors.
-Jesus didn’t say that those who write his words would also write other words from his that would be true and from God.
+Another contradiction can be found when we ask, "who carried Jesus's cross?"
+Was it Simon(Matthew 15:21, Mark 27:32, Luke 23:26) or Jesus?(John 19:17) Ignoring that it could have been Jesus at first, and then Simon, or vice-versa, this discrepancy doesn't come from the mouth of Jesus, but from the authors.
+Jesus never said that those who write his words would also write other words that would be from God and therefore true.

 The contradiction in Jesus's sayings needs to be stronger than a mere word that the original authors or a transcriptionist might have wrongly put.
 For example, when Jesus sent out his disciples, he said,

 The contradiction here is in the staff.
 Were the disciples to take a staff or not?
-While this discrepancy can easily be explained by referring to the Greek, or by believing that these were two different instances, the fact of the matter is simple: This simply doesn’t matter theologically.
+While this discrepancy can easily be explained by referring to the Greek, or by believing that these were two different instances, the fact of the matter is simple: This simply doesn't matter theologically.
 No one pins any beliefs on whether a staff was taken.
-Imperfect men recorded Jesus’s words years after the fact, therefore we should look for stronger contradictions than can be explained by imperfect men.
+Imperfect men recorded Jesus's words years after he died, therefore we should look for stronger contradictions than cannot be explained simply by men being imperfect.

 This has to be the easiest way to undo all of this argument for the religion of Jesus.
 And yet, after much desperate searching, there are no contradictions between the words Jesus spoke.
 Even in the books and books of biblical contradictions, none that do not fall into either of the two groups above can be found.

-If no serious contradictions can be found, then it confirms Jesus to be a prophet, for multiple reason, but most easily explained by his saying,
+If no serious contradictions can be found, then it confirms Jesus to be a prophet, for multiple reasons, but most easily explained by his saying,

 Alleged Serious Contradictions Back to Top ↑

-Obviously contradictions that seem serious have appeared in our search for them.
+In our desperate search for serious contradictionsm we have fun several potential ones.
 However, when they are looked at in context, they turn out not contradictions at all.